meglecz/mkCOInr/doc/content/overview.rst

 Additionally, it is also possible to add custom sequences.

 This can save a considerable amount of time and effort, since one of the most important challenges of creating a custom database is the mass downloading of the sequences and their pooling into a coherent taxonomic system.

+COInr or the custom databases derived from it can be formated to different database formats (qiime, rdp, blast, vtam, full) by the :ref:`format_db <format_db_reference>`

 .. _fig1_Flowchart: